 - Student fills out the Media Arts Practice Exercise Application form.

 - Student contacts the MAL Access Manager via the online form at bit.ly/MALaccessmeeting and schedules a time to attend MAL Access Meeting.
 Please schedule a week in advance.
 The Access Manager will provide you with an appointment to present your application in the next MAL Access Meeting (Wednesdays at 3pm on Zoom, the link will be sent to you when you fill out the online form above).

 - MAL Access reviews the request and if there are no equipment availability concerns, MAL will work with the student to provide training and to access the specific equipment for the exercise.

 Advanced Practice Exercises (APE)

 Advanced Practice Exercises (APE) are student-initiated and are more robust than the practice exercise.
-They are designed to give students an opportunity to experiment with more complex production process but do not attempt to compete with fiction and non-fiction Capstone production sequences and expectations.
+They are designed to give students an opportunity to experiment with more complex production process but do not attempt to compete with fiction and non-fiction Advanced Production sequences and expectations.
 Faculty oversight and/or involvement is required.
 Equipment access is based on faculty involvement/approval, student’s skill level, and equipment availability – regular courses have priority.
 Advanced Exercises require MA Faculty Program approval.

 Advanced Practice Criteria: